jenningsanderson/Static-Bliss/README.md

 	s3
 	aws-sdk
 	google_drive
+	google-drive-api

 ###Directory Requirements
 A ````_data```` folder at the root of your site will hold the required

+###Authentication
+Accessing files with the Google Drive API requires oauth2.0 authentication, this gem is set to read from a p12 key, which can be easily generated

 ###Configuration
 Modify your ````_config.yml```` file to include the following values: